rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 ### Scoped implementations and generics
 [scoped-implementations-and-generics]: #scoped-implementations-and-generics

-Scoped implementations are resolved on most generics' type parameters where those are specified, and become part of the (now less generic) host type's identity:
+Scoped implementations are resolved on most generics' type arguments where those are specified, and become part of the (now less generic) host type's identity:

 ```rust
 #[derive(Default)]